gotev/recycler-adapter/README.md

 5. Add your custom selectable items as you usually do and that's it!
 For more information and a complete example, check the demo app provided and read the code in [SelectionActivity](https://github.com/gotev/recycler-adapter/blob/master/app/demo/src/main/java/net/gotev/recycleradapterdemo/SelectionActivity.kt) and [SelectableItem](https://github.com/gotev/recycler-adapter/blob/master/app/demo/src/main/java/net/gotev/recycleradapterdemo/adapteritems/SelectableItem.kt).

+### Getting selected items in a selection group
-Wait!
-How can I know which options the user selected?
-That's easy, too!
+To know which options the user selected:
 ```kotlin
 val listOfSelectedItems = recyclerAdapter
     .getSelectedItems(selectionGroup = "MySelectionGroup") as List<YourCustomItem>